BalduinLandolt/vs-code-surround-with-tag/README.md

 None so far.

-The Extension has been tested under Windows 10/11.
-Any feedback on how it runs under Linux/MacOS is appreciated.
+The Extension has been tested under Windows 10/11 and MacOS.

-Please open an issue on github if you encounter any trouble or have feedback, suggestions or anything of that sort.
+Please open an issue on github if you encounter any problems.

 ## Roadmap